 Bedford Borough Council is a Unitary Authority with a directly elected Mayor.
 The Mayor has executive powers and selects some councillors to be on his Executive.
 Each Executive member takes on a portfolio of responsibilities for particular service areas.
-The present Mayor was re-elected in May 2019 for a four year term.
+The present Mayor was re-elected in May 2019 for a four-year term.

-The Council also elects 40 councillors for a four year term to represent the 27 local wards across urban and rural parts of Bedford Borough.
-Following the elections in May 2019.
-The make-up of the Council including the Elected Mayor is as follows;
+The Council also elects 40 councillors for a four-year term to represent the 27 local wards across urban and rural parts of Bedford Borough.
+Following the elections in May 2019, the make-up of the Council including the Elected Mayor is as follows:

 - 16 Liberal Democrats

 - 11 Labour

 - 11 Conservatives

-- · 2 Green Party
+- 2 Green Party

 - 1 Independent

 Across the area of Bedford Borough there are 47 parish and town councils.
-The Council's gross expenditure budget for 2019/20 was £367.8 million of which £152.9 million funding is the Dedicated Schools Grant.
-Our net Budget for 2019/20 was £128.6 million which was made up from the following sources:
+The Council's gross expenditure budget for 2020/2021 was £365.1millionof which £163.6 million funding is the Dedicated Schools Grant.
+The net Budget for 2020/2021 was £132.0 million which was made up from the following sources:

-- Government Grant f5.8 million
+- Government Grant £5.9 million

-- Business Rates £30.9 million
+- Business Rates £30.3 million

-- Council Tax f91.9 million
+- Council Tax £95.8 million